wragge/closed-glams-covid19/index.md

 * All branches and Moblie Libraries will close on Wednesday 18 March (at the usual branch closing time) until at least Tuesday 14 April 2020.
 [More info...](https://www.grlc.vic.gov.au/coronavirus)

+### Glen Eira Libraries

+* 17 March 2020 – Branches are open, but all programming including StoryTime and BabyTime sessions is cancelled.
+[More info...](https://library.gleneira.vic.gov.au/)

 ### Glenelg Libraries

 * 17 March 2020 – Branches are open but public computer access is shut down.
 Programs, events, meetings and activities are cancelled.
 [More info...](http://www.glenelglibraries.vic.gov.au/glenelg-libraries-service-update-covid-19)